Bullfighting is one of the most well-known and controversial Spanish traditions.

 Bullfighting is a very polemic subject!

-And in on one side there are tauromachy lovers, “los aficionados” who claim that bullfighting is a form of art important to their culture, and on the other are the animal protectors who think that bullfighting is a primitive and cruel practice and it should be banned.
+On one side there are tauromachy lovers, “los aficionados” who claim that bullfighting is a form of art important to their culture, and on the other are the animal protectors who think that bullfighting is a primitive and cruel practice and it should be banned.

 According to CAS International, a major anti-bullfighting group, it’s estimated that over 250,000 bulls, cows and calves worldwide are abused and slain every year.
 This is a huge number and I believe that most people do not know that so many animals are killed in order to keep this tradition alive.